Last ticket sold at 4:00 PM

 with Steven Whitfield PhD, Dr. Steven Whitfield is a wildlife biologist and Conservation and Research Specialist at Zoo Miami

 Gopher tortoises are important not only for animal communities in the ecosystems where they live, but are important to the plants as well.
-Conservation Intern Adrian Figueroa from Florida International University is conducting a research study of seed dispersal by gopher tortoises.
-Tortoises eat a range of native and non-native plant species, and can affect germination rates of these plants as well as their distribution in the ecosystem.
+Adrian Figueroa from Florida International University began conducting a research study of seed dispersal by gopher tortoises while a conservation intern at Zoo Miami, and is now continuing his research as a PhD student.
+We’re learning that tortoises eat a range of native and non-native plant species, and can affect germination rates of these plants as well as their distribution in the ecosystem.
 Adrian has been identifying seeds that tortoises eat, and is now beginning germination trials to determine how a tortoise digestive system impacts survival of the seeds.

 Have you seen a gopher tortoise or its burrow?
 You can help the Florida Fish and Wildlife Conservation Commission by using their new app to snap a pic and report sightings.
 Download the Gopher Tortoise app here and help biologists map out Florida’s populations.